-Strawberry extended her letter play from my ABC letter tile template to consonant-vowel-consonant cards and sight word cards.
+Strawberry extended her letter tile play from my ABC letter tile template to learning consonant-vowel-consonant using CVC cards and recognizing sight words using sight words cards.
 She loved finding the “correct” letters amid the entire collection of letter tiles.
 Even when she could not read the word on the card, the image gave her a clue.
-Putting together words using letter tiles gave her hands-on pre-literacy practice, even before she could read.
+Putting together words using letter tiles gave her hands-on literacy practice, even before she could read.

 We own a simple Letter Factory computer called “School-Time LeapTop.”
 Strawberry loves to play with this computer and put words together.
 One of the settings will read back a three-letter word when she types it in.
 Strawberry asked for more “word cards,” because she loved the surprise when she found out what word she was holding in her hand.
 Of course, the cards with an image eliminated the surprise.
 She still loved feeling “smart” as she spelled words!

 We also have a variety of other letter play tools, such as the Word Spin, which keeps the letters together in a word with a magnet.
 In addition to using word cards to make words, Strawberry would also spin the letters around and then come ask “What did I spell?”
 Of course, some of these invented words were hard to read aloud!

 Products from Amazon.com

 Price: Out of stock